cdrx/rancher-gitlab-deploy/README.md

 You may use this with the `$CI_BUILD_TAG` environment variable that GitLab sets.

 `rancher-gitlab-deploy`'s default upgrade strategy is to upgrade containers one at time, waiting 2s between each one.
-It will start new containers before shutting down existing ones.
+It will start new containers after shutting down existing ones, to avoid issues with multiple containers trying to bind to the same port on a host.
 It will wait for the upgrade to complete in Rancher, then mark it as finished.
 The upgrade strategy can be adjusted with the flags in `--help` (see below).

 ## GitLab CI Example